moment-eng/moment-docs/atlas-docs/getting-started.md

 mom curl /v1/apis/http/github/user
 ```

-## Step 5: Install Atlas in your cloud environment

-Once we verify this proxy works, we need to install it in your cloud environment.
-Atlas has [installation guides][install-guides] for several types of cloud deployment.
-Notably:

--   [Kubernetes via Kustomize][install-guides-kube-kustomize].
--   [ECS via Pulumi][install-guides-ecs-pulumi].

-## Step 6: Check that Atlas is running and accessible
+## Step 5: Check that Atlas is running and accessible

 Check that your Atlas instance is running using `mom atlas instances list`.